narges-abbasi/rock-paper-scissors/README.md

 ### Game.py
 Defines the Game class with all the main gameplay logic:

-Method
-Description
-game_play()
-Runs the main loop and controls gameplay flow game_setup()
-Initializes scores, rounds, and mode choose_version()
-Lets the player choose between classic and extended mode get_user_choice()
-Handles player input validation get_computer_choice()
-Generates computer’s random move evaluate_round()
-Compares choices and updates scores check_end_condition()
-Determines when the game should end game_end()
-Displays the final results
+game_play(): Runs the main loop and controls gameplay flow game_setup(): Initializes scores, rounds, and game version(classic or extended) choose_version(): Lets the player choose between classic and extended versions get_user_choice(): Gets player's input and validate it get_computer_choice(): Generates computer’s random choice evaluate_round(): Compares choices and updates scores check_end_condition(): Checks whether the game should end or not game_end(): Displays the final results